zacknorman-dev/SmallText/BACKLOG.md

 ### Refresh Conversation List When Returning From Conversation View
 When navigating back to "My Conversations" from a conversation view, the list should refresh/rebuild to show updated conversation names, message counts, or other changes that may have occurred.
 Currently the list may show stale data if changes were made while viewing the conversation.

+### Full Refresh on Generated Code Screen
+The invite code display screen needs a full display refresh to ensure proper rendering.
+Currently may show artifacts or incomplete rendering when transitioning to the code display state.

+### Improve Username Entry Description When Joining Conversation
+The screen where joiners enter their display name after successfully entering an invite code needs a better, more descriptive prompt.
+Current text may not clearly explain that this is setting the name other members will see.
+Should clarify: "Enter your display name" or "Choose how others will see you in this conversation".

 ## Low Priority

 ## Ideas / Future Consideration